chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

-When possible, the `coro.destroy` intrinsic is replaced with a direct call to coroutine destroy function.
+When possible, the `coro.destroy` intrinsic is replaced with a direct call to the coroutine destroy function.
 Otherwise it is replaced with an indirect call based on the function pointer for the destroy function stored in the coroutine frame.
 Destroying a coroutine that is not suspended leads to undefined behavior.

 .. _coro.resume: